bdaiinstitute/spot_ros2/README.md

 ### Alternative - Docker Image

-A Dockerfile is available that prepares a ready-to-run ROS 2 Humble install with the Spot driver built.
+Alternatively, a Dockerfile is available that prepares a ready-to-run ROS2 Humble install with the Spot driver installed.
 The Docker image can be built and minimally run with the following commands:
 ```bash
 cd <ROS workspace>/src/spot_ros2